MayaraAmanda/MayaraAmanda/README.md

 [![GitHub MayaraAmanda](https://img.shields.io/github/followers/MayaraAmanda?label=follow&style=social)](https://github.com/AbhishekSinghDhadwal)&nbsp;
 ![build: passing](https://img.shields.io/badge/build-passing-success)

-I've been working with technology since 2013, and during this time I worked with the most diverse types of projects such as: web programming, systems using geolocation, internet of things and big data (engineering and architecture and data modeling).
+I've been working with technology since 2013, and during this time I worked with the most diverse types of projects such as: web programming, systems using geolocation, internet of things and big data (engineering, architecture and data modeling).

 I'm currently enchanted by the universe of data science.
 What motivates me to work with data projects is knowing that today we have a huge amount of data everywhere and, using the right technologies, we can get answers to solve big problems, impacting all of society and making the world a better place .